 The Short Story

 A quick, easy summaryRead the Full Story

-There were just six people from the Philippines in New Zealand in 1936, but almost 17,000 in 2006: the population surged from the 1980s onwards.
+There were just six people from the Philippines in New Zealand in 1936, but over 40,000 in 2013: the population surged from the 1980s onwards.
 There have been three main groups of immigrants: